Urfa: City of Edessa

-Edessa under Roman rule
+Roman rule

 Abgar the Great died in 212 and was succeeded by Abgar IX, also called Severus as a sign of Roman influence.
 Abgar IX only reigned for a year – in 213, he was summoned to Rome by the emperor Caracalla, who then had him murdered.
 In 214, Caracalla made Edessa a Roman colony, officially ending any autonomy the city had.
 A son of Abgar IX, known as Ma'nu IX, appears to have been nominally a king until 240; he received an embassy from India in 218, during the reign of Elagabalus, but he did nothing else of note.
-The monarchy seems to have been restored to power at some point – an Abgar IX was apparently king until 248, when the emperor Philip the Arab had him banished after Edessa rebelled.
+The monarchy seems to have been restored to power at some point – and Abgar IX was apparently king until 248, when the emperor Philip the Arab had him banished after Edessa rebelled.

 In 260, the Sasanian emperor Shapur I defeated the Romans in the Battle of Edessa and captured the emperor.
 However, either Shapur never actually captured the city or he only held it for a very short time – it is not listed among the cities he captured in his inscription on the Ka'ba-ye Zartosht, and in the aftermath of the battle he had to bribe Edessa's garrison to let his army pass unmolested.

 As a result of Diocletian's reorganization of the empire in 293, a state-run factory was built at Edessa to make weapons and equipment for the soldiers stationed along the border.
 In 298, after Galerius Maximianus's victory over the Sasanians, Edessa was made capital of the new province of Osrhoene.
 It served as a military base in the Mesopotamian limes, although it was secondary to Nisibis in that system.